TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 This method clears both the identity token and the access token from application settings, and sets the IsLogin property to false, which causes the WebView on the LoginView page to become invisible.
-Finally, the LoginUrl property is set to the URI of IdentityServer\'s [authorization endpoint](https://identityserver4.readthedocs.io/en/release/endpoints/authorize.html), with the required parameters, in preparation for the next time the user
+Finally, the LoginUrl property is set to the URI of IdentityServer's [authorization endpoint](https://identityserver4.readthedocs.io/en/release/endpoints/authorize.html), with the required parameters, in preparation for the next time the user